gbrandt1/southpole-vcvrack/README.md

 - Up to 32 pads (silent steps)
 - All inputs scaled to each other in what i think is a sensible way - great for LFO modulation of inputs
 - CLK/RST thru for easy chaining
+- Turing mode to translate pattern into CV a la Turing Machine

 ### Piste - Drum Processor